daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 If you get a prompt asking if you want to install packages that need compilation from sources, click "Yes".

 > Note: we will use many more packages than those listed above across the MDS program, however we will manage these using the `renv` package manager (which you will learn about in DSCI 521: Platforms for Data Science).

-### Making R's user library available to Git Bash

-By default, RStudio installs packages which users install to `C:/Users/your_username/Documents/R/win-library/4.0`.
-However, Git Bash on Windows needs some help seeing this library path.
-Follow the instructions below to do this:

-- Open a new Git Bash window and type `code .Renviron` to create a `.Renviron` file in the correct place.
-- Edit that file to contain: `R_LIBS_USER="C:/Users/<USERNAME>/Documents/R/x86_64-w64-mingw32-library/<R_VERSION>"` replacing `<USERNAME>` with your computer's username (which you can obtain by typing `echo $USERNAME` in Git Bash).
-And `<R_VERSION>` with the major and minor version number for your R installation, for example `4.0` if your R version is 4.0.2. **Note: ensure that you create a blank line at the end of the `.Renviron` file or this will not work.**

 ### IR kernel